UMWEDU/umw-admissions-sync/_pages/undergraduate-application.md

 ---
 The University of Mary Washington welcomes your application for admission!
 <h2>Apply Online</h2>
-If you are still considering applying for Fall 2020, please contact your <a href="https://admissions.umw.edu/register/?id=5e2a8316-a566-4f82-92e5-89af7a4b3498">counselor</a> to expedite this time sensitive process.

 UMW accepts both <a href="https://apply.commonapp.org/login">The Common Application</a> and the <a href="http://admissions.umw.edu/apply">UMW Application.</a> Please submit the application along with an essay, application fee, or approved waiver.

-<em>Please note: Mary Washington continues to accept applications for both freshman and transfer students as COVID impacts plans and students need alternatives.
-We will continue to accept and review applications for admission as space is available in our class.
-The university's plan is to be face to face in late August for the fall semester.</em>
 <h2>Suggested Filing Dates</h2>
 <ul>
  	<li>Freshman Applicants